 A collection of changes.

-Our extensive changelist and atomic transaction support let you perform actions on groups of files and rollback or cancel operations to related files.
+Surround's extensive changelist and atomic transaction support let you perform actions on groups of files and rollback or cancel operations to related files.
 More...

 It's All About Making YOU More Productive.

 Full text search.

 Full text search saves you time by searching files without making you retrieve them first.
 Surround doesn't stop at plain text searches—Microsoft Word and Excel, PDF, and OpenOffice documents are also supported.